Starcounter/Docs/docs/database-files.md

 ## Database configuration file

-This file contains all quired information about the database.
+This file contains all required information about the database.

 ## Database events log